tomsanbear/xpf/README.md

 - Go 1.12 or later
 - Go modules should be enabled

-All you need to do is add the following line to your plugins.cfg in the CoreDNS project: xpf:github.com/tomsanbear/xpf

-Build the binary and go from there

 ### Installing

 1. First clone the CoreDNS repository [CoreDNS](https://github.com/coredns/coredns)